DuPage County Immigration Bond Lawyers

 When non-U.S. Citizens are detained by Immigration and Customs Enforcement (ICE), they are usually given a Notice to Appear (NTA) as part of the deportation/removal process.
 At this point, the deportation officer decides whether to set or deny an immigration bond.
 Bonds are often initially set unreasonably high (in many cases $10,000 or above), and the amount must be paid in full for the detainee to be released.
 If the amount is too high for the family to afford, the detainee can request a bond hearing to ask a judge to reconsider the amount.
 To increases the chances of success at the bond hearing, it is best to be represented by a skilled immigration attorney.

-At Mevorah Law Offices LLC, we have extensive experience helping immigrants in Chicago and throughout Northern Illinois with ICE detention/detainers, immigration bond hearings, deportation or removal proceedings, criminal defense, and all other immigration issues.
+At Mevorah & Giglio Law Offices, we have extensive experience helping immigrants in Chicago and throughout Northern Illinois with ICE detention/detainers, immigration bond hearings, deportation or removal proceedings, criminal defense, and all other immigration issues.
 Our award-winning attorneys have in-depth knowledge of the ICE detention process, what to expect and how to secure a successful outcome in your case.
 We provide skilled assistance for clients at their immigration bond hearing and do everything possible to have the bond reduced to an affordable amount, so you do not have to remain in detention while your case is being processed.

 Immigration Bond Hearings in Illinois